Ackee-Blockchain/trident/documentation/docs/basics/commands.md

 ### `trident fuzz refresh <fuzz_target>`

 Refresh an existing fuzz test by regenerating the types file based on the current program state.
+Can be executed from the project root or from within the `trident-tests` directory.

 #### Arguments